jonas-pueschel/check_bib/README.md

 ```
 missing DOIs are added (no additional changes are performed).

+## Caveats
+The comparison has two caveats:
+1. Authors are currently only compared with lastname and the initial of the first name: `P\"uschel, Johannes` instead of `P\"uschel, Jonas` would hence not be caught (`Puschel, Jonas` however would).
+Also, middle names are truncated in the comparison.
+2. There are no consistency checks between entries, i.e. if all entries use full or abbreviated journal titles or if all entries use the same author format.

 ## Why Crossref for the lookup?
 Its REST API returns structured JSON: separate